 Welcome to Africa Stock Exchange Botswana Boardroom Meeting-

-Hi everybody, this is Yusuf Azizullah from GBAC and this month we are bringing Thapelo Tsheole, the stock exchange CEO of Botswana Stock Exchange (BSE).
+Hi everybody, this is Yusuf Azizullah from GBAC, and this month we are bringing Thapelo Tsheole, the stock exchange CEO of Botswana Stock Exchange (BSE).

-Yeah I think the good thing is that I mean every trade agreement that is signed to enhance economic change between countries it’s very helpful especially for a country like Botswana which is small and landlocked so this is able to really Sustain the growth of the economy by having more partners in terms of exchange of goods and services.
+Yeah, I think the good thing is that I mean every trade agreement that is signed to enhance economic change between countries it’s very helpful, especially for a country like Botswana, which is small and landlocked, so this can Sustain the growth of the economy by having more partners in terms of exchange of goods and services.

-BSE is a sustainable store exchange we joined this United Nations initiatives and this also actually is a group of stock changes that they have committed themselves to carry out Sustainability issues (Environmental Social & Governance ESG) and initiatives and also to actually holding some ESG seminars and workshops and putting in place some activities that encourage sustainability in the companies that are listed in the exchange and we have done that a lot we profile sustainable companies we also carry out initiatives that encourage sustainability and thereby we are able to attract a lot of investors say in the sustainability space outstanding what is the largest listed company there what is the the biggest investment that people are attracted to tell us a bit about your offerings at the stock exchange yeah we have companies across the various industries the financial services company especially the big insurance and banking yes sectors we also have the security sector company listed in the security sector but we also have the FNBB (First National Bank of Botswana), consumer goods and it’s also a very considerable a big sector agriculture we have a company that deals with the production of seeds and in the architectural space I think it’s also a very good mix and therefore we have got companies across multiple sectors and this gives adversity in terms of investments that are available and for investors.
+BSE is a sustainable store exchange we joined this United Nations initiatives and this also actually is a group of stock changes that they have committed themselves to carry out Sustainability issues (Environmental Social & Governance ESG) and initiatives and also to actually holding some ESG seminars and workshops and putting in place some activities that encour Sustainabilitylity in the companies that are listed in the exchange and we have done that a lot we profile sustainable companies we also carry out initiatives that encourSustainabilitylity and thereby we are able to attract a lot of investors say in the sustainability space outstanding what is the largest listed company there what is the the biggest investment that people are attracted to tell us a bit about your offerings at the stock exchange yeah we have companies across the various industries the financial services company especially the big insurance and banking yes sectors we also have the security sector company listed in the security sector but we also have the FNBB (First National Bank of Botswana), consumer goods and it’s also a very considerable a big sector agriculture we have a company that deals with the production of seeds and in the architectural space I think it’s also a very good mix and therefore we have got companies across multiple sectors and this gives adversity in terms of investments that are available and for investors.

-Yeah I think they may need to make the international exchange as an investment a place for foreign investors and also for locals to encourage a lot of citizens to take place we’ve been able to increase citizen participation in the stock market about 500 percent in the last four years and also to create a platform where companies that are operating in the economy can actually come and raise Capital and also deploy this Capital somewhere for the productive activities and we’ve been able to successfully do that because almost 60 percent of our companies raise capital in input zone and they also expand with this capital to the rest of Africa and therefore making Botswana our journal still change as a platform for raising capital to expand to into the continent and we want to continue to provide this platform to a number of companies especially also medium and small-sized companies that want to utilize the stock chain for that growth especially that the economy is actually dominated by the medium-sized companies.
+Yeah I think they may need to make the international exchange as an investment a place for foreign investors and also for locals to encourage a lot of citizens to take place we’ve been able to increase citizen participation in the stock market about 500 percent in the last four years and also to create a platform where companies that are operating in the economy can actually come and raise capital and also deploy this capital somewhere for the productive activities and we’ve been able to successfully do that because almost 60 percent of our companies raise capital in input zone and they also expand with this capital to the rest of Africa and therefore making Botswana our journal still change as a platform for raising capital to expand to into the continent and we want to continue to provide this platform to a number of companies especially also medium and small-sized companies that want to utilize the stock chain for that growth especially that the economy is actually dominated by the medium-sized companies.